-All archaeological work was carried out in accordance with a Brief for Archaeological Excavation, detailing the required archaeological work, written by Jess Tipper (CBCAA 2019), and a written scheme of investigation (WSI) prepared by CAT in response to the brief and agreed with ECCPS (CAT 2019).
+All archaeological work was carried out in accordance with a Brief for Archaeological Excavation, written by Dr Jess Tipper and detailing the required archaeological work (CBCAA 2019), and a written scheme of investigation (WSI) prepared by CAT (2021) in response to the brief and agreed in advance with CBCAA.

-In addition to the brief and WSI, all fieldwork and reporting was done in accordance with the Management of Research Projects in the Historic Environment (MoRPHE) (Historic England 2015), and with Standards for field archaeology in the East of England (Gurney 2003; Medlycott 2011).
+In addition to the brief and WSI, all fieldwork and reporting was done in accordance with the Management of Research Projects in the Historic Environment (MoRPHE) (Historic England 2016), and with Standards for field archaeology in the East of England (Gurney 2003; Medlycott 2011).
 This report mirrors standards and practices contained in the Institute for Archaeologists' Standard and guidance for archaeological excavation (ClfA 2014a) and Standard and guidance for the collection, documentation, conservation and research of archaeological materials (ClfA 2014b).